learn-co-students/ttt-with-ai-project-v-000/README.md

 ## Instructions

-To play, clone this repository run `bundle istall` and then run `bin/tictactoe` in your command line from the root directory.
+To play, clone this repository run `bundle istall` and then run `ruby bin/tictactoe` in your command line from the root directory.

+## Development

+This game has a test suite in the `/spec` directory.
+To run the test suite just run `rspec` in your terminal.
+To run only 1 of the files run `rspec spec/[file_to_run]`.

 ------------